ndrwmlnk/ffmpeg/README.md

 ## Apply an ffmpeg command to all .mov files in a directory ([source](https://stackoverflow.com/questions/5784661/how-do-you-convert-an-entire-directory-with-ffmpeg))
 `for i in *.mov; do ffmpeg -i "$i" -vf  "setpts=0.5*PTS" "${i%.*}.mp4"; done`

+## Replace the original audio stream in video.mp4 with the audio.mp3 audio file, shift the video steam forward 1 second and cut the output.mp4 at the shortest video.mp4 or audio.mp3 file
+ffmpeg -ss -00:00:01 -i 'video.mp4' -i 'audio.mp3' -c:v copy -c:a aac -map 0:v:0 -map 1:a:0 -shortest output.mp4